Split-Post Re-entrant Microwave Displacement Transducer with Quadratic Readout: Quadratic Microwave Cavity Transducer Design

-which can then be related to the applied actuator voltage, $V_{PZT}$, as shown.
-Thus, by varying $V_{PZT}$ and monitoring $V_{mix}$, we can obtain information regarding the nature of $\partial \omega_c/\partial x$ given the linear relationship between $\partial V_{PZT}$ and $\partial x$.
-In fact, this linear relationship (eq.(\ref{equation10})) can also be experimentally determined by examining the dependence of inferred displacement (from $V_{mix}$ and eq.\ref{eq3}) and applied actuator voltage $V_{PZT}$, as will be shown.
-The microwave cavity was specifically engineered to interrogate a sapphire membrane with a diameter of 50 mm and a thickness of 0.5 mm.
-The cavity geometry was optimised using \textsc{COMSOL Multiphysics} simulations to support a re-entrant mode in the frequency range of 5-6 GHz.
-The overall cavity length was set to 70~mm to achieve the desired frequency while maintaining strong mode confinement and field localisation between the posts.
-In the optimised design Fig. \ref{fig:topology}(a), the membrane was positioned symmetrically between the two re-entrant posts, with a nominal separation of $d_1=1.5$~mm.
-A second, asymmetric membrane position was also investigated, which required a larger post-separation to ensure asymmetric positioning Fig. \ref{fig:topology}(b).
-In this configuration, $d_2=10$~mm and the crystal was positioned at $x_0=+3.5$~mm.
+The microwave cavity was specifically engineered to interrogate the acoustic modes of a sapphire membrane with a diameter of 50 mm and a thickness of 0.5 mm.
+The split-post geometry is advantageous because the re-entrant electric field is concentrated in the narrow region between the opposing post faces, where it strongly overlaps the sapphire membrane (see Fig. \ref{fig:topology}).
+The dielectric perturbation produced by membrane motion therefore modifies a significant fraction of the stored electric energy of the microwave mode, producing an enhanced displacement-to-frequency response.
+The cavity geometry was optimised using \textsc{COMSOL Multiphysics} simulations to support a re-entrant mode in the frequency range of $\sim 5-6$ GHz.
+The overall cavity length was set to 70~mm to achieve the desired microwave frequency while maintaining strong mode confinement and field localisation between the posts.

-The microwave cavity was characterised using a VNA.
-The Fig. \ref{fig:MW_cavity_characterization} shows the microwave cavity displacement response in COMSOL simulations and the characterisation of the microwave cavity by measuring S$_{21}$.
-The microwave S$_{21}$ parameter, where the gap between the posts is $\sim4$ mm, is recorded.
-The frequency of the microwave resonance with the membrane position, as in the Fig. \ref{fig:topology}9a) measured to be $\omega_c/2\pi=5.3206$ GHz, with a loaded quality factor of $Q_l=1530$, however the membrane position, as in the Fig. \ref{fig:topology}(b) measured to be at the offset of ~ 115 kHz from $\omega_c/2\pi=5.3206$ GHz with a loaded quality factor of $Q_l=1130$.
-An input power P$_{in}$ of 0.01 W is injected into the microwave resonator for the experiments conducted at RT.